jjcamp/linkgen/README.md

 to access from your PATH can then easily be added by using `linkgen ./path/to/exe`.

-Currently only works on Windows, though adding support for other OSs is trivial.
+Linkgen is currently only tested against Windows, but is developed with other operating systems in mind.

 See `linkgen --help` for more information.